Nasrin Sotoudeh: Third arrest and sentencing

+Sotoudeh was arrested again in October 2023, at the funeral of teenager Armita Geravand, who went into a coma and died after allegedly being assaulted by the Islamic religious police for not wearing a hijab.
+Her medical leave was suspended, but she was later released.

 International response

 Before the verdict had been announced, the UN deputy high commissioner for human rights, Kate Gilmore, had been allowed to visit Sotoudeh.
 The visit was the first in many years by UN human rights investigators.
 The UN investigator on human rights in Iran, Javaid Rehman, raised Sotoudeh's case at the UN human rights council in Geneva on 11 March, saying that she had been "reportedly convicted of charges relating to her work and could face a lengthy prison sentence".

 The Center for Human Rights in Iran afterward criticized her conviction and said it proved that the Iranian government was sensitive to any peaceful criticism.
 Hadi Ghaemi, the executive director, said that the charges, ranging from membership in a human rights group to "encouraging corruption and prostitution", suggest that her detention relates partly to her defense of women who had protested the mandatory hijab.

 Amnesty International has condemned her sentencing and stated motives for her conviction, including her backing of women who opposed the mandatory hijab laws.

 Philip Luther, Middle East and North Africa Research and Advocacy Director at Amnesty said; "Jailing a human rights defender for her peaceful activities is abhorrent but the fact that the judge in Nasrin Sotoudeh's case used his discretion to ensure that she stays locked up for more than is required under Iranian law compounds the outrageous injustice of her sentence".

 In April 2019, actor and activist Nazanin Boniadi was interviewed by CBC News Network anchor Natasha Fatah about female activists in Iran, including Sotoudeh.
 Boniadi said that Sotoudeh should be lauded and nominated for the Nobel Peace Prize, and also spoke of the bad reputation of the prison, where people were regularly tortured.
 She also spoke of the lack of support worldwide for the ordinary people of Iran.

 In August 2021, a group of Democratic senators introduced a resolution condemning Iran for the unjust imprisonment of Sotoudeh.
 Sen. Bob Menendez of New Jersey, who heads the Senate Foreign Relations Committee, sponsored the resolution along with eight other Senate Democrats, including Ben Cardin and Chris Van Hollen of Maryland.

+In an interview with Rouhollah Zamzameh, Nasrin Sotoudeh stated that patriarchal authoritarian systems lose their political legitimacy when women actively resist discriminatory laws and moral control.
+She emphasized that Iran’s Revolutionary Courts function as instruments of systematic repression rather than justice, and argued that the current judicial system is not reformable, calling instead for the establishment of a secular judiciary through a democratic referendum.

-Third arrest
+Fourth arrest

-Sotoudeh was arrested in 2023.
+Sotoudeh was again arrested in 2023.
 She was later released.